bakhtiarzein - Fotolia

 - access to documented evidence -- both hard-copy and electronic -- verifying the actions taken to achieve compliance.

-Audit preparation checklist
+Compliance audit preparation checklist

-Following these key steps will demonstrate that an organization is ready for the audit and has prepared for the auditors' requests.
+Following these key steps will demonstrate that an organization is ready for the compliance audit and has prepared for the auditors' requests.

 Determine the metrics for which compliance is being audited.
 These can include standards, regulations, company policies, laws and legal precedent, and recognized activities constituting good practice.

 Make sure the auditors are knowledgeable of the items to be audited.
-It may be necessary to educate auditors on the specific mandates relevant to the organization so they can perform a careful examination.
+It may be necessary to educate auditors on the specific compliance mandates relevant to the organization so they can perform a careful examination.

 Ensure the audit team has a place to work, especially if using an external audit firm.
 A conference room is typically an ideal work location; it can also be used to conduct interviews.

-Have copies of all relevant audit documents available for the audit team.
+Have copies of all relevant compliance audit documents available for the audit team.
 This includes the standards and regulations, along with other metrics.

 Identify employees who are SMEs and likely targets for interviews by the auditors.
 Verify their availability during the planned audit period, and advise them that they may be asked to respond to follow-up inquiries by the auditors.